Skip to main content

 Evaluating Social Programs

-Learn why and when randomized evaluations can be used to rigorously evaluate the impact of social programs and how findings can inform the design of evidence-based policies and programs.
+Randomized evaluations can be valuable tools for measuring the impact of social programs.
+Learn why and when to use them, and how their findings can inform the design of evidence-based policies and programs.

 Evaluating Social Programs